 Thank you for joining me as we share ideas about living well and spending less.

-Fighting the drive to spend
+Conquering the drive to spend

 We naturally (or perhaps pathologically) adjust our lifestyles to our incomes.
 If we are living paycheck to paycheck, we are anxious and perhaps even unhappy.
 If we get a better paycheck, we take on more liabilities and expenses until we are again living paycheck to paycheck.
-Our anxiety and perhaps even our unhappiness has followed.
-In the most extreme example, studies show that just one year after winning the lottery, the winners reflect no permanent change in their level of happiness.
+Our anxiety and our unhappiness has followed.
+In the most extreme examples, studies show that just one year after winning the lottery, the winners reflect no permanent change in their level of happiness.

 I recently re-read Rich Dad, Poor Dad, and although the book has an obvious bias against the working class, it provides a thoughtful exploration of our natural tendency to spend every penny of income.
+The author offers that what makes a person rich is not their income but the fact that they spend less than they make.
+Spending modestly (even with a modest income) ultimately leads to a surplus.

 Related post: The Tao of Cheap: What Taoism Teaches about Money